An introduction to matrix convex sets and free spectrahedra: Projection number and convexity number

-\begin{cor} Let $T\subseteq \S^g$ be a free spectrahedron.
-Then $\pz(T)$ is the least number $k$ for which we find finitely many spectrahedra each defined by a square matrix of size $k$ whose intersection is $T$. \end{cor}
+\begin{cor} Let $T=\mathcal{D}_{\mathfrak L}\subseteq \S^g$ be a free spectrahedron given by a monic linear pencil $\ml$.
+Then $\pz(T)$ is the least number $k$ for which we find finitely many spectrahedra each defined by a monic pencil of size at most $k$ whose intersection is $T$. \end{cor}

-The following corollary was already proven in [FNT, Theorem 3.2] however that proof did not use polarity.
+The following corollary was already proven in \cite[Theorem 3.2]{FNT}, however that proof did not use polarity.

-\begin{cor} Let $S \subseteq \R^n$ be convex with $0 \in \inte(S)$.
+\begin{cor} \cite[Theorem 3.2]{FNT} Let $S \subseteq \R^g=\S^g(1)$ be convex with $0 \in \inte(S)$.
 Then $\pz_1(S)$ is a free spectrahedron if and only if $S$ is a polyhedron. \end{cor}